applegrew/django-paypal/README.md

 There is currently an active discussion over the handling of some of the finer points of the PayPal API and the evolution of this code base - check it out over at [Django PayPal on Google Groups](http://groups.google.com/group/django-paypal).

+**Note:** When using this module for production code, then set `PAYPAL_TEST` to `False`.
+If you do not set this then it is assumed to be `True`!
+When this flag is enabled then all traffics are directed towards [Paypal Sandbox](https://developer.paypal.com).
+Make sure you have an account on that and have created some test accounts.

 Using PayPal Payments Standard IPN:
 -------------------------------